amolfound/litecoin/README.md

-<AMOL> Changes in litecoin core to prevent block downloads and just get txns for experimental purposes
+AMOL: Changes in litecoin core to prevent block downloads and just get txns for experimental purposes